 Do mice have feelings?

 Yes, mice do have emotions.
 Research has shown they exhibit a broad range of emotions, such as fear, joy, and even empathy.
-Understanding and recognizing these feelings in mice are essential for their ethical treatment.
+This YouTube video of a mouse crying and begging for survival while a cat is trying to eat it vividly illustrates their capacity for fear and distress.
+Understanding and recognizing these feelings in mice is essential for their ethical treatment.

 Can mice sense humans?